-- Krypto the Superdog has an unusual one where Krypto announces not only the title of each episode, but also the production credits following the title card!
+- Krypto the Superdog has an unusual one where Krypto announces not only the title of each episode, but also the writing and directing credits that follow with their own title card!

 - Dan Vs. has this (paired with Episode Finishes the Title) after The Teaser, instead of a Title Sequence.